Austrian Speleological Association

-The Austrian Speleological Association (Verband Österreichischer Höhlenforscher, VÖH) is a national caving organization was founded as an umbrella organization of 26 Austrian caving clubs in 1949.
+The Austrian Speleological Association (Verband Österreichischer Höhlenforschung, VÖH) is a national caving organization was founded as an umbrella organization of Austrian caving clubs and show caves in 1949.

 Activities

-The Association coordinates the activities of 26 speleological associations; 25 in Austria and one in Germany.
+The Association coordinates the activities of 25 speleological associations; 24 in Austria and one in Germany.
 Membership in these associations automatically grants membership in the umbrella organization.
 Individual memberships are not accepted.
 The Association maintains: